 Themed Living History Events

 Explore more and immerse yourself in a different aspect of 1800s life in the Minnesota Valley at each event.
-Visit with costumed characters living in the frontier, farmstead, and village.
-Offered year-round; see a list of upcoming events.
+Visit with costumed characters living in the frontier, farmstead and village.
+See a list of upcoming events.

 Featuring the Minnesota River as a backdrop and the quaint architecture of yesterday, The Landing is the perfect place to make your wedding or group event memorable.
 Offering indoor and outdoor sites, you are sure to find the right spot for your celebration.
 This facility is also a unique spot for corporate events and youth groups.